-The team led by Prof. Dr. Manfred Hild consists of ten employees.
+The team led by Prof. Dr. Manfred Hild consists of three employees.
 As part of studies and theses, the team is accompanied by additional freelancers.
-Every monday the conjoint Jour fixe takes place, where daily work is coordinated.
+Every wednesday the conjoint Jour fixe takes place, where daily work is coordinated.
 Specially organized workshops serve as further education and focused content exchange.

 Prof. Dr. Manfred Hild

 Manfred studied mathematics and psychology at the Universität Konstanz, Germany, and got his doctoral degree at Humboldt-Universität zu Berlin.
 Since 2014 he is professor for Digital Systems at the Beuth University of Applied Sciences Berlin.

 His scientific interests lie in the following fields: dynamics of recurrent neural networks, humanoids robotics with a special focus on sensorimotor and audio-visual processing, unsupervised learning paradigms for autonomous self-exploration, and parallel distributed systems.

 As leader of the Neurorobotics Research Laboratory, he is supervising the design of bionic constructions, electronic circuits, and computational architectures.
 Further fields of interest are computer music, digital signal processing, and applications of FPGAs.